This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A family history of ADHD

-- His mother smoked or used alcohol or illegal drugs during pregnancy
+- His or her mother smoked cigarettes or used alcohol or illegal drugs during pregnancy

 - Exposure to toxic chemicals, such as lead in paint

-- A head injury, possibly during his birth
+- A head injury, possibly during his or her birth

-- Learning and memory problems, depression, or another condition that affects how he thinks
+- Learning and memory problems, depression, or another condition that affects how he or she thinks

 What are the signs and symptoms of ADHD in children?

-ADHD has 2 main types, based on signs and symptoms.
-Your child may have a combination of the 2 main types.
-A combination is the most common type of ADHD.
+ADHD has 2 main types, inattention and hyperactivity (including being impulsive).
+Each type has 9 possible symptoms.
+Your child may have more symptoms of one type, or a combination of the 2 types.
+A combination is most common.
 Your child may do any of the following:

 - Hyperactivity and impulsivity:

-- Have more energy than other children his age
+- Talk more than other children his or her age

 How is ADHD diagnosed?